 The ledge grew narrower, and I began to wonder how we could manage if we had to climb or descend the cliff wall.
-With Bartare a deadweight, I doubted it we could make it.
+With Bartare a dead weight, I doubted if we could make it.

 But fortune once more smiled, for when the ledge did end, it was in a series of projections like the steps of a giant stair leading up, and these we could manage.